PhyberApex/typescript-lightning-talks/02-the-never-type/src/slides.md

 <!--
 Let's see 'never' in action with a practical example.

-[click] Here we have a function that processes a response that can only be "yes" or "no".
+Here we have a function that processes a response that can only be "yes" or "no".

-[click] Let's break down what's happening:
+Let's break down what's happening:

 [click] We've covered all possible values of `response` in our if-else statements.
 [click] This means the final else block should be unreachable.
 It's impossible to get here!